-One of the first real benefits you should notice is that your mind becomes very focused.
+One of the first real benefits you should notice when your pre-workout supplement kicks in is that your mind becomes very focused.
 You can concentrate on tasks better, which really helps when you’re working through your limited time at the gym.

 This is often down to the caffeine boost if the pre-workout supplements includes caffeine and other stimulants.
 Just make sure you’re careful with your coffee intake not to overstimulate your body.

 If you're sensitive to caffeine, you can take a stimulant-free pre-workout supplement.